EmilienLeroy/kami-infinitelist/README.md

 ```
 ## Data Binding

-To bind data to the infinite list you to have a [delegate](#delegate) component.
+To bind data to the infinite list you should create a [delegate](#delegate) component.
 Schema of the data should be write into the delegate props.

 For example we have this data :